instadeepai/nucleotide-transformer/README.md

 ## Nucleotide Transformers v2 models
 Our second version Nucleotide Transformer v2 models include a series of architectural changes that proved more efficient: instead of using learned positional embeddings, we use Rotary Embeddings that are used at each attention layer and Gated Linear Units with swish activations without bias.
 These improved models also accept sequences of up to 2,048 tokens leading to a longer context window of 12kbp.
-Inspired by Chinchilla scaling laws, we also trained our NT-v2 models for longer duration (300B tokens for the 50M and 100M models; 1T tokens for the 250M and 500M model) compared to the v1 models (300B tokens for all four models).
+Inspired by Chinchilla scaling laws, we also trained our NT-v2 models on our multi-species dataset for longer duration (300B tokens for the 50M and 100M models; 1T tokens for the 250M and 500M model) compared to the v1 models (300B tokens for all four models).

 ## Embeddings retrieval